Saqa-AiiLAR/dataset_cleaner/README.md

 ## Notes

-- PDF files are moved (not copied) to `archive/` after processing
+- PDF files are moved (not copied) to `workspace/archive/` after processing
-- The `source/` and `archive/` folders are preserved in Git but their contents are ignored
+- The `workspace/` folder and its contents are ignored by Git
 - Large files (PDFs, text files) are excluded from Git tracking
 - The tool uses lazy loading for heavy dependencies (pymorphy2, natasha) to improve startup performance